 Exercise bike reviews rate this model as being above average.
 The display is excellent, the seat is wide and comfortable, but the pulse readings are not accurate.
 The pedaling is reasonably smooth, but since there are no quality components installed here, don’t expect it to last for many years.

 This model is very similar in specs and price to another ICON Fitness product, the Proform 290 CSR that you can check out if this less-attractive NordicTrack doesn’t appeal to you.

 While the NordicTrack GX4.0 recumbent exercise bike is passable at $399, we recommend you also check out recumbents made by Schwinn and Stamina, both of which get good reviews from their owners.

-UPDATE: New Year Exercise Bike Sales are going strong!
+UPDATE: Summer Exercise Bike Sales are going on now!

 Find the right bike at the best price!

 How to make the time spent exercising fun!